Inspired By Art

 How To Enhance Your New Skills

-After you have learned how to paint what you liked by other artists, it is time to develop your style.
+After learning how to paint what you liked by other artists, it is time to develop your style.

 Take one subject like an apple.